webkeydev/webkey-headless-control/README.md

 ### Receive the connection status
 To receive the connection status you have to implement an intent receiver.
-The Webkey client application will send response intent with the given action  after the serivce has received the connection status request.
-The intent contains a bool type extra.
-The value name is **connected**.
+The Webkey client application will send response intent with the given action  after the service has received the connection status request.
+The intent contains two extas.
+- Type: bool, value name: **connected**.
 The true value means that the service has been connected to the server.
+- Type: String, value name: **serial_id**.
+It represent the serial id of the device.
+With this id you can refer to this device on the Webkey Dashboard.

 Example of the broadcast receiver is in "ExampleReceiver.java" file.